 And in most states, they can be driven on city streets with other traffic.
-The fact they are now on streets, not just golf courses has raised some serious questions about driver and passenger safety.
+The fact they are now on the roads, not just golf courses has raised some serious questions about driver and passenger safety.

-Even though LSVs must include certain safety equipment, such as seatbelts, airbags are not required.
-Some groups believe that a street legal golf cart should have airbags while others say that seatbelts are adequate.
+There is no requirement for airbags to be fitted, even though low-speed vehicles must include seatbelts, Some groups believe that a street legal golf cart should have airbags while others say that belts are adequate.

 During the 1980s and 1990s, master-planned communities in suburban areas became increasingly popular with middle-class adults, upper-class professionals, and retirees.
 Many of these communities touted an inclusive lifestyle in low-traffic neighborhoods with several amenities.
-One of these amenities was offering golf carts for use by residents, and residents were encouraged to buy golf carts of their own to visit friends, go to the grocery store and run quick errands.
+One of these amenities was offering golf carts for use by residents.
+Residents were encouraged to buy golf carts to visit friends, go to the grocery store and run errands.

 As golf-cart communities continued to grow, golf-cart manufacturers began to develop and produce new vehicles marketed to those who planned to drive them outside of golf courses.
-This gained the attention of the NHTSA, which is responsible for ensuring motor vehicles are manufactured according to federal safety regulations.
+This activity gained the attention of the NHTSA.
+The NHTSA is responsible for ensuring motor vehicles adhere to federal safety regulations.

-In 1997, the NHTSA proposed a rule to create a new classification of vehicles to categorize LSVs made for the road separately from golf carts and automobiles, and the rule was implemented the following year.
+In 1997, the NHTSA proposed a rule to create a new classification of vehicles to categorize LSVs made for the road separately from golf carts and automobiles.
+The classification came into effect the following year.
 According to this rule, vehicles with a maximum speed of 20 mph or less are not subject to federal regulations.
-However, if a vehicle meets the following four conditions, it is recognized as an LSV and must adhere to the safety standards:
+Vehicles that meet the following four conditions are classified as low-speed vehicles.
+They must, therefore, adhere to the safety standards:

 - Have four wheels

-- May attain a speed greater than 20 mph in one mile
+- May attain a speed higher than 20 mph in one mile

 - Has a maximum speed of no more than 25 mph